underscoreio/essential-scala/src/pages/implicits/organising.md

 <div class="callout callout-info">
 #### Type Class Instance Packaging: Companion Objects {-}

-When defining a type class instance, if
+When defining a type class instance, and

 1. there is a single instance for the type; and
 2. you can edit the code for the type that you are defining the instance for